perezperret/quick-url/readme.md

 ## Usage

-Simply pass in a `resource` path in the form of an array and a `params` object, the params will be parsed to a typical url query string, the params can be recursively nested objects as long as they end up un a string or an array of strings:
+Simply pass in a `resource` path in the form of an array and a `params` object, the params will be parsed to a typical url query string, the params can be recursively nested objects as long as they end up in a string or an array of strings:

 ```javascript